PrinciplesDotDev/principles/model-all-state-in-an-application.md

 +++
-principle = "Model all state in an application" tags = ["front-end", "bug-free", "practices"] summary = "Create a strucutred representation of the system's state" authors = ["AdamCraven"] contributors = [""] license = "CC BY-SA 4.0"
+principle = "Model all state in an application" tags = ["front-end", "bug-free", "practices"] summary = "Create a structured representation of the system's state" authors = ["AdamCraven"] contributors = [""] license = "CC BY-SA 4.0"